-Nuclear Fuel Cycle (NFC) simulators are system analysis tools used to evaluate quantitative measures of dynamic NFC performance in both high and low resolution.
-Plutonium concentration in a single used fuel bundle and total electricity produced are examples of high and low resolution elements, respectively.
-The primary purpose of NFC simulators is to understand the dependence between various input parameters and components in the NFC and the impact their variations have on the system's performance.
-The results of NFC simulators are used to guide research efforts, advise future design choices, and provide decision-makers with a transparent tool for evaluating Fuel Cycle Options (FCO) to inform big-picture policy decisions [1].
+Nuclear fuel cycle simulators are used to evaluate the impact of alternative nuclear fuel cycles at both high and low resolution.
+These simulators track the flow of materials through the nuclear fuel cycle, from enrichment to final disposal of the fuel, while also accounting for decay and transmutation of isotopes.
+By evaluating performance metrics of different fuel cycles, we gain an understanding of how each facility's parameters and technology choices impact the system's performance.
+Therefore, these results can be used to guide research efforts, advise future design choices, and provide decision-makers with a transparent tool for evaluating Fuel Cycle Options (FCO) to inform big-picture policy decisions [1].

-Many fuel cycle simulators, automatically deploy reactor facilities to meet a user-defined power demand.
-However, the user must define a deployment scheme of supporting facilities to avoid gaps in the supply chain resulting in idle reactor capacity.
-To avoid this issue, some users choose to set infinite capacity for supporting facilities but this is an inaccurate representation of reality resulting in misrepresented results.
-It is straightforward to manually determine a deployment scheme for a once-through fuel cycle, however, it is not straightforward for complex closed fuel cycle scenarios.
-To ease setting up realistic NFC simulations, a NFC simulator should bring demand-responsive deployment decisions into the simulation logic dynamics [2].
-Thus, a next-generation NFC simulator should predictively and automatically deploy fuel cycle facilities to meet a user-defined power demand.
+Many fuel cycle simulators automatically deploy reactor facilities to meet a user-defined power demand.
+However, the user must define a deployment scheme of supporting facilities to avoid gaps in the supply chain resulting in 15 idle reactor capacity.
+Current simulators require the user to set infinite capacity for supporting facilities but this inaccurately represents reality resulting in misrepresented results.
+Manually determining a deployment scheme for a oncethrough fuel cycle is straightforward, however, for complex fuel cycle scenarios, it is not.
+To ease setting up realistic nuclear fuel cycle simulations, a nuclear fuel

+20 cycle simulator must bring dynamic demand-responsive deployment decisions into the simulation logic [2].
+Thus, a next-generation nuclear fuel cycle simulator must predictively and automatically deploy fuel cycle facilities to meet a user-defined power demand.

 In CYCLUS, an agent-based nuclear fuel cycle simulation framework [3], each entity (i.e. Region, Institution, or Facility) in the fuel cycle is an agent.
 Region agents represent geographical or political areas that Institution and Facility agents reside.
 Institution agents control the deployment and decommission of Facility agents and represent legal operating organizations such ass utilities, governments, etc. [3].
-Facility agents represent nuclear fuel cycle facilities such as mines, conversion facilities, reactors, reprocessing facilities, etc. CYCAMORE [4] provides basic CYCLUS' Region, Institution, and Facility archetypes.
+Facility agents represent nuclear fuel cycle facilities such as mines, conversion facilities, reactors, reprocessing facilities, etc. CYCAMORE [4] provides basic Region, Institution, and Facility archetypes compatible with CYCLUS.